2. RAUC Basics

 In RAUC, everything that can be updated is a slot.
 Thus a slot can either be a full device, a partition, a volume or simply a file.

 To let RAUC know which slots exists on the board that should be handled, the slots must be configured in a system configuration file.
 This file is the central instance that tells RAUC how to handle the board, which bootloader to use, which custom scripts to execute, etc.

-The slot description names, for example, the file path the slot can be accesed with, the type of storage or filesystem to use, its identification from the bootloader, etc.
+This includes the slot description names, for example, the file path that the slot can be accessed with, the type of storage or filesystem to use, its identification from the bootloader, etc.

 A very important step when installing an update is to determine the correct mapping from the images that are contained in a RAUC bundle to the slots that are defined on the target system.
-The updated must also assure to select an inactive slot, and not accidently a slot the system currently runs from.
+This mapping must contain only inactive slots, and not accidentally a slot that the system currently runs from.

 Note that despite the fact that classic A+B redundancy is a common setup for many systems, RAUC conceptually allows any number of redundant slots per class.